-Students are required to file a diploma card within the first eight weeks of the semester in which they plan to complete their requirements for graduation.
-This card is available at registration or in the Office of the Registrar.
+Students are required to file a diploma card during the semester prior to the semester in which they plan to complete their requirements for graduation.
+See College calendar for exact deadline date for application.
+This card is available in the Office of the Registrar.